Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

 The main sources of income from blogs or YouTube are AdSense ads and affiliate ads.

-AdSense ads involve placing ads on your blog or YouTube channel, and you earn revenue from clicks or video views.
+AdSense ads generate revenue by placing ads on your blog or YouTube channel and earning from clicks or video views.

-Affiliate ads involve promoting products on your blog or YouTube channel, and you earn revenue when users make a purchase.
+Affiliate ads involve promoting products on your blog or YouTube channel, and earning revenue when users make purchases.

 Both methods allow you to proceed at your own pace, but it takes time to start earning, and you need to continuously update articles or videos.